-Since there are nine species of ticks in the US, and each one has a different host and life cycle, it's obvious we need to repel and kill the ticks before they find a new home on your dog.
+Since there are nine species of ticks in the US, and each one has a different host and life cycle, it’s obvious we need to repel and kill the ticks before they find a new home on your dog.
 K9 Advantix® II, Frontline® Plus and Fiproguard Plus are monthly topicals that kill ticks.
 All of these products are safe and effective.
 Collars for fleas and ticks have also been used successfully in some areas, including the Seresto® 8-month collar.

 One of the issues with monthly meds has been overwhelming the insecticide.
 Too many ticks will get on the dog at one time for the topical to handle, and some may get past the topical insecticide.
 Revival recommends spraying your pet before exposing them to a high flea or tick area.
 If you jog with your dogs or take them hiking, camping, or just to the park, you should have a protective spray placed on their legs and tummy.
 By repelling the majority of pests, your topical treatment or collars will be more successful at preventing your dogs from bringing ticks and fleas home.
-Pyrethrin is a great choice and safe to use, and is found in products such as Mycodex All-in-One® Spray
+Pyrethrin is a great choice and safe to use, and is found in products such as Adams™ Plus Flea and Tick Shampoo with Precor®.

 Because every species of tick is intent on finding a home on your dog, control should involve more than one approach.
 By anticipating where the ticks may be and taking the necessary precautions, you’re one step closer to keeping your pet, and your home, tick-free.

 Revival’s Flea and Tick Finder is a free tool to help you easily find the best protection for fleas and ticks for your dog or cat.